Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Conclusions and Discussions

-Meanwhile, there are a couple of extra simplifying assumptions may also introduce uncertainty into our results.
-One key simplifying assumption in our analysis is the adoption of $M_b=2.0M_{\odot}$ for all newborn magnetar in our LGRBs sample.
-This is because the primary research purpose of our work is to determine the true mass accretion rate of newborn accreting magnetar after incorporating $R/I$ evolution effects and different gravitational masses.
+Meanwhile, there are a couple of extra simplifying assumptions that may also introduce uncertainty into our results.
+One key simplifying assumption in our analysis is the adoption of $M_b=2.0M_{\odot}$ for all newborn magnetars in our LGRBs sample.
+This is because the primary research purpose of our work is to determine the true mass accretion rate of newborn accreting magnetars after incorporating $R/I$ evolution effects and different gravitational masses.
 However, the $R/I$ evolution effects depend on the rotational speed of the newborn magnetar.
-Only when the rotational speed of the newborn magnetar is approaching the break-up limit, its $R/I$ values undergo an obvious evolution as the magnetar spins down, and it was found that only when the baryonic mass is $2.0M_{\odot}$ or greater can the $R/I$ of newborn magnetar maintain a obvious evolution effect over the typical period $P_0\sim1$ ms of the GRB magnetar central engine \citep{Lan2021}.
-Moreover, \cite{Lan2025} found that adopting a lower baryonic mass yields a smaller $P_0$, particularly when using a baryonic mass below $2.0M_{\odot}$, which would lead to some $P_0$ values in their LGRBs sample break the Keplerian break-up limit, and using a larger baryonic mass ($M_b=2.5M_{\odot}$) would lead to some newborn magnetars rapidly collapse into black hole in the sample.
-Taking all these factors into account, we selected only a baryonic mass of $2.0M_{\odot}$ to determine the true mass accretion rate of newborn accreting magnetar after incorporating $R/I$ evolution effects and different gravitational masses.
-We also re-examined the effect on the paper's final conclusions with a lower mass of $1.4M_{\odot}$, as well as with a distribution of masses.
+Only when the rotational speed of the newborn magnetar is approaching the breakup limit do its $R/I$ values undergo an obvious evolution as the magnetar spins down, and it was found that only when the baryonic mass is $2.0M_{\odot}$ or greater can the $R/I$ of newborn magnetars maintain an obvious evolution effect over the typical period $P_0\sim1$ ms of the GRB magnetar central engine \citep{Lan2021}.
+Moreover, \cite{Lan2025} found that adopting a lower baryonic mass yields a smaller $P_0$, particularly when using a baryonic mass below $2.0M_{\odot}$ would lead to some $P_0$ values in their LGRBs sample that break the Keplerian breakup limit, and using a larger baryonic mass ($M_b=2.5M_{\odot}$) would lead to some newborn magnetars rapidly collapsing into BHs in the sample.
+Taking all these factors into account, we selected only a baryonic mass of $2.0M_{\odot}$ to determine the true mass accretion rate of newborn accreting magnetars after incorporating $R/I$ evolution effects and different gravitational masses.
+We also reexamined the effect on the paper's final conclusions with a lower mass of $1.4M_{\odot}$, as well as with a distribution of masses.
 Notably, the evolution effects of $R/I$ can be neglected when using a lower mass.
 Based on $\dot{M}\propto M_g^{-5/3}$ in Equation (\ref{eq:Mdoteq}), a lower mass will lead to higher mass accretion rate.
-When using the constant $R/I/M_g$ ($M_g=1.4M_{\odot}$, $R=12~\rm km$, $I=0.35M_gR^2$), we can obtain the range of mass accretion rates $10^{-4}~M_{\odot}~{\rm s^{-1}}<\dot{M}<10^{-1}~M_{\odot}~{\rm s^{-1}}$ for our LGRBs sample, which are consistent with the statistical results in \cite{Stratta2018} and \cite{Linweili2020}.
-This result aligns with the final conclusion of our paper, namely that adopting a constant $R/I/M_g$ scenario for modeling the propeller regime in accreting magnetar results in a higher mass accretion rate.
+When using the constant $R/I/M_g$ ($M_g=1.4M_{\odot}$, $R=12~\rm km$, $I=0.35M_gR^2$), we can obtain the range of mass accretion rates $10^{-4}~M_{\odot}~{\rm s^{-1}}<\dot{M}<10^{-1}~M_{\odot}~{\rm s^{-1}}$ for our LGRB sample, which are consistent with the statistical results in \cite{Stratta2018} and \cite{Linweili2020}.
+This result aligns with the final conclusion of our paper, namely that adopting a constant $R/I/M_g$ scenario for modeling the propeller regime in accreting magnetars results in a higher mass accretion rate.